Simulation of integrated nonlinear quantum optics: from nonlinear interferometer to temporal walk-off compensator: Temporal walk-off compensation

 As a starter, we describe the single PPLN device that is employed in the nonlinear interferometer.
 To achieve aGVM, we use a 6 mm long waveguide with cross-section that has a width of 890 nm, a film thickness of 500 nm, an etch depth of 300 nm, and a sidewall angle of 68$^\circ$ on an x-cut TFLN platform.
 Note that the design for aGVM is different from the PPLN used in Sec. \ref{sec:PPLN}.
 For the optical modes, we utilize the TM0 at 775 nm for the pump and the TM0 and TE0 at 1550 nm for the idler and signal, respectively.
 The geometry allows the group velocities of the pump and idler modes to be nearly identical.
 The required poling period for the first-order quasi-phase matching is 2.262 $\mu \mathrm{m}$, and the nonlinear coupling coefficient is $\gamma_\mathrm{PDC}=-182.9\ \mathrm{W^{-1/2}m^{-1}}$.
 We set the pump pulse energy and intensity FWHM at 2 pJ and 1.32 nm, respectively, and the corresponding transfer function of a single PPLN is given in Fig. \ref{fig:single_pass_tf}.
 The output mean photon numbers in both the signal mode and the idler mode are 0.270.

 To manifest the effect of TWOC, we simulate the average output photon number from the cascaded squeezers.
-For the device without TWOC (Fig. \ref{fig:TWOC}(a)), whether the interference will be constructive or destructive is determined by the phase mismatch integrated over the spacer, which is defined as
+For the device without TWOC (Fig. \ref{fig:TWOC}(a)), the interference pattern in the transfer function is determined by the phase mismatch integrated over the spacer, which is defined as

 In the structure where TWOC is added, as shown in Fig. \ref{fig:TWOC}(b), the integrated phase mismatch is modified as

 where the integration is performed along the primary and auxiliary routing waveguides and summed up.
 The integrated phase mismatch can be controlled using local phase shifter, such as thermo-optic or electro-optic devices, which is highlighted in yellow in Fig. \ref{fig:TWOC}.